This post walks through the process of using the SPINA-Thyr to interpret thyroid lab test results.

 A poor converter without enough thyroid tissue to supply T3 simply needs T3 therapy adjusted to optimize their Free T3 to a target at or above the average FT3 of a person with a healthy thyroid gland, according to Larisch et al, 2018.
 That’s an average, though, and each person is unique.

 A chronically higher-normal T4 and lower-normal T3 can worsen health conditions like heart failure increase frailty in old age, and reduce lifespan, according to research conducted on the T4-T3 ratio in elderly people.

 Outside of the context of thyroid therapy, if the GT is normal but GD is low, suspect non-thyroidal illness, which results in loss of T3 (low T3 syndrome).
 Consult graphs depicting the various phases or severity of nonthyroidal illness.
 Keep in mind that non-thyroidal illness presents slightly differently if the heart or blood vessels, liver, or kidney are diseased or dysfunctional.

-Within thyroid therapy, if a person has non-thyroidal illness, they will lose T3 and their Reverse T3 will be significantly higher in its reference range than the person’s T4 is within its reference range.
+Within thyroid therapy, if a person has non-thyroidal illness, they will also lose T3 and their Reverse T3 will be significantly higher in its reference range than the person’s T4 is within its reference range.
 However, the TSH and T4 will not behave as they do in people not supplementing with T4 hormone.
 Even if a lot of that T4 is converted to Reverse T3, the treated patient’s T4 will be replenished to some degree each time they take a T4 dose, and it can’t fall as low.